Patient Voice Initiative

 - Simon Fifer, CaPPRe

-Download a copy of HTA for consumers from our recent Brisbane and Melbourne meetings here.
+Download a copy of HTA for consumers from our 2016 Brisbane and Melbourne meetings here.

 Summary notes from each of the workshops here:

 Outcomes from our Sydney forum in February 2016

 Three broad areas of overall agreement emerged from the patient conference.